-The high availability fabric manager (HAFM) server is a notebook PC with the HAFM application installed.
-The applications provide a graphical user interface (GUI) for operating and managing the switch and other HP products.
+The High Availability Fabric Manager (HAFM) server is a notebook PC with the HAFM application installed.
+The applications provide a graphical user interface (GUI) for operating and managing HP HA-Fabric Directors and Edge Switches.

 NOTE: The HAFM server and related applications provide a GUI to monitor and manage HP products.
 The HAFM server is a dedicated hardware and software solution that should not be used for other tasks.
 HP tests the HAFM application installed on the HAFM server, but does not test for compatibility with other, third-party software.
 Modifications to the HAFM server hardware or installation of additional software (including patches or service packs) may interfere with normal operation.